How to deal with a toxic manager

 First, it's helpful to understand why the manager behaves this way.

-Most people act toxic due to high stress.
+Most people act toxic due to the high stress they experience.

 Understanding your manager's challenges and goals can be extremely valuable.